pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/apioperation.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const apiOperation = new azure_nextgen.apimanagement.latest.ApiOperation("apiOperation", {
+const apiOperation = new azure_nextgen.apimanagement.ApiOperation("apiOperation", {
     apiId: "PetStoreTemplate2",
     description: "This can only be done by the logged in user.",
     displayName: "createUser2",